IBS Misdiagnosis: Exploring the FODMAP vs IgE Allergy Overlap

 Why IBS Misdiagnosis Happens: Understanding the Symptom Crossover

 IBS is typically diagnosed using symptom-based criteria (the Rome IV criteria), often after more serious gastrointestinal conditions have been excluded.
 However, the diagnostic process does not routinely include comprehensive allergy screening.
-Several factors can contribute to IBS misdiagnosis:
+This can mean that food allergies — particularly those with predominantly gastrointestinal manifestations — may go undetected.

-• Symptom similarity — Bloating, abdominal discomfort, urgency, and diarrhoea are common to both IBS and IgE-mediated food allergy
+• Symptom similarity — Bloating, abdominal discomfort, urgency, and diarrhoea are common to both IBS and IgE-mediated food allergy.

-• Delayed or mild allergic responses — Not all food allergy reactions involve anaphylaxis; some individuals experience primarily gastrointestinal symptoms
+• Delayed or mild allergic responses — Not all food allergy reactions involve anaphylaxis; some individuals experience primarily gastrointestinal symptoms that mimic functional bowel disorders.

-• Limited routine screening — Standard IBS pathways do not always include specific IgE blood testing
+• Limited routine screening — Standard IBS pathways do not always include specific IgE blood testing for food allergens.

 Practical Insight: If symptoms improve on a restricted diet but return unpredictably when foods are reintroduced, this pattern can sometimes suggest an allergic mechanism rather than — or in addition to — a fermentation-based one.